allevidev/allevi-coding-challenge/README.md

 ![GitHub Logo](https://static1.squarespace.com/static/58ed365f20099e2bf03e0721/t/5a72265171c10bf970879fbf/1521683467932/?format=1500w)

 Thank you for your interest in Allevi!
 We are excited to consider you for our software engineering position and want to get a chance to see who you are as a coder and how you tackle problems.
-We have developed this Coding Challenge as a way for you to put together a software project from the ground up yourself.
+We have developed this Coding Challenge as a way for you to put together a software project with any implementation/framework you prefer.

 We have created a data-set of 100 users' printing data.
 You can find the dataset in `allevi-data.json` at the root level of this repository.
 The dataset is an array of example prints with the following schema: